solidjs-community/solid-primitives/packages/clipboard/README.md

 setClipboard("foobar");
 ```

-### Directive
+### copyToClipboard

-You can also use clipboard as a convenient directive.
+You can also use clipboard as a convenient directive for setting the clipboard value.

 ```ts
 import { copyToClipboard } from "@solid-primitives/clipboard";